Virginity-Bot/virginity-bot/README.md

 [Invite the official Virginity Bot to your Server](https://discord.com/api/oauth2/authorize?client_id=688470281320267800&permissions=2452817936&scope=bot%20applications.commands)

+## Features

+### How to Increase Your Virginity

+1. Join a public voice chat.
+    1. Virgins must not be muted or deafened.
+    1. Virgins may not be in the AFK channel.
+1. Play games, stream, or share your camera for more points :)

+### Additional Features

+-   If you're the biggest virgin, you get an intro song when you join voice chat.
+    -   You can also pick a custom intro song using the `/settings` command.
+-   Guilds can customize a number of settings for themselves using `/guild-settings`.
+This includes customizing scoring, the biggest virgin role, and more.

-## Supported Commands
+### Supported Commands

 -   `/leaderboard` - Lists biggest virgins in the server.
 -   `/check` - Checks virginity of yourself or a specified user.
 -   `/settings` - Changes your user settings.
 -   `/guild-settings` - Changes guild settings for the bot.

-## How to Increase Your Virginity

-1. Join a public voice chat.
-    1. Virgins must not be muted or deafened.
-    1. Virgins may not be in the AFK channel.
-1. Play games, stream, or share your camera for more points :)

 ## Discord Permissions Explanation